permach-tech/n8n-docker/README.md

 cd n8n
 ```
 > **ℹ️ Notice**
 > n8n uses SQLite by default, but you can use Postgres or MySQL (recommended).
-For simplicity, we will use SQLite.
+For simplicity, this installation uses SQLite.

 > A challenge I had was getting webhooks to work correctly.
 Some of the docs recommend starting the n8n instance with the `-tunnel` environment variable; however, I was unable to get this working.